dianamn/gallery-video/readme.txt

 If you think, that you found a bug in our [WordPress Video Gallery](http://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 2.0.5 =
+* Added featured plugins list
+* Fix issue with WP themes that included isotope js and brought conflict Fixed the conflict with one column in some themes due to isotope js
+* Added an option to disable relates YouTube videos (Pro)

 = 2.0.4 =
 * Fixed issues with nonce tokens in the plugin for all _POST, _GET requests